 6: Miraculous Aqueduct

-It is one of the most beautiful Roman aqueducts that known as the aqueduct of miraculous.
+It is one of the most beautiful Roman aqueducts known as the Aqueduct of Miraculous.
 It worked in Spain as one out of three aqueducts ancient water channels.
 Initially, it provided water to the city from Counterfeit Lake.
-It developed in the first century, after many years its inhabitants changed its name and began to call “water passage of the Miracle”.
+It developed in the first century, and after many years its inhabitants changed its name and began to call it “Water Passage of the Miracle”.

 5: Aqua Alexandria